-Handling over 90 percent of all search queries worldwide, Google is undoubtedly dominating the global search engine market share.
+Handling over 90% of all search queries worldwide, Google is undoubtedly dominating the global search engine market share.

-As of June 2021, a whopping 92.6 percent of all search queries conducted across all search engine providers are done through the internet giant.
+As of November 2022, a whopping 92.2% of all search queries conducted across all search engine providers are done through the internet giant.
 In other words, more than nine out of ten internet users who search for information online do so through Google.

 With such figures, there is no question that the current search engine market share worldwide is dominated by Google.
 And Google is also, in fact, seeing quite a similar lead in the United States.

 Start selling online now with ShopifyStart your free trial

 Google reigns supreme in the US with a similar dominance in the US search engine market share.
 The only difference comes in a slight fall in the market share for Google: it makes up 86.46% of the US market share, compared to 92.2% worldwide.

 Next on the list of the top search engines in the US is Bing, with a market share of 7.84%.
 This is followed by Yahoo with 2.95%, less than half of Bing’s market share.

 While the top three search engines in the US parallel that of the most popular search engines used worldwide, that’s where the similarity ends.